-The total building masses are calculated using an average weight loss rate of 12.4 % (Persson et al., 1998) and data for the amount of combustible material in the building structure itself (Blomqvist et al., 2002) and the amount of combustible interior (Persson et al., 1998).
+The total building masses are calculated using an average weight loss rate of 12.4 % (Persson and Simonson, 1998) and data for the amount of combustible material in the building structure itself (Blomqvist et al., 2002) and the amount of combustible interior (Persson and Simonson, 1998).

 Emission factors for container fires cannot be calculated based on an average floor space but on an average mass.
-The average mass of a container is set to 1 Mg and covers all types of containers, from small residential garbage containers to large shipping containers and waste/goods in storage piles.
+The average mass of a container is set to 1 tonne and covers all types of containers, from small residential garbage containers to large shipping containers and waste/goods in storage piles.